What is surgical excision?

 Schedule a consultation in Seacoast, NH or North Shore, MA

-If you have skin lesions that you’d like to address, we encourage you to request a consultation at one of our three locations: Dover, Newington or Peabody.
+If you have skin lesions that you’d like to address, we encourage you to request a consultation at one of our four locations: Dover, Newington, Peabody or Londonderry.
 If you live in the Seacoast region or the North Shore, we can remove your lesion(s) via surgical excision or other means.
 During your consultation, we will determine which treatment option is best for you.
-Call (603) 742-5556 (Dover & Newington) or (978) 525-0100 (Peabody), or request your consultation on our website to get started.
+Call (603) 742-5556 (Dover & Newington), (978) 525-0100 (Peabody) or (603) 965-3551 (Londonderry), or request your consultation on our website to get started.